Chair and President

 Eaton was born in Kodiak and grew up working on his father's fishing boat.
 He lives in Anchorage and is a shareholder and director at Koniag, Inc. He worked as a commercial lender for First National Bank Alaska early in his professional career, which included serving as founder and CEO of the Alaska Native Heritage Center, and as an officer in various capacities at Alyeska Pipeline Service Company.
 Eaton has also established his name as a talented artist, photographer and mask-maker.

 Klopfer, a lifelong Alaskan, is co-owner of the Snow Goose Restaurant in Anchorage and an active member in the local business community.
 She holds a Bachelor of Arts in Economics, a Master of Business Administration in Finance and has extensive experience in investment management.
-Before joining the bank's board Klopfer worked for the investment firms, McMorgan and Company and the Alaska Permanent Capital Management Company as a senior vice president.
+Before joining the bank's board Klopfer worked for the investment firm, McMorgan and Company and the Alaska Permanent Capital Management Company as a senior vice president.

 An Alaskan since age 10, Lounsbury received his degree in Civil Engineering from Oregon State University.
 Returning to Alaska in the late 1950s, he foresaw the coming economic boom in the new state and opened his own engineering and survey firm.
 A First National board member since 1976, he has served on the boards of numerous Alaska non-profit agencies.